Campaign Mistakes: How to Turn a Losing Political Campaign Around

 7. “What is a vote goal and how can I buy one?”- How many votes does it take to win and where will those votes come from?
 A vote goal will tell you that.
 You, need to be able to answer this question.
 If you can't, your political campaign is in big trouble.

-6. “Somebody made up my vote goal, but I don't know who those voters really are.”- You must know the voters who make up your vote goal and who makes up your winning coalition.
+6. “Somebody made up my vote goal, but I don't know who those voters really are.”- You must know the voters who make up your vote goal and who make up your winning coalition.
 Figure that out.

 5.“What should we talk about today?”- What you talk about in the campaign must connect you with the audience you need to move.
 You can't just make it up on the fly.
 Be thoughtful and think how your message connects to your strategy.
 Have a campaign plan and make sure your content calendar reflects your strategy.
 Lack of disciple is a clear sign of a losing campaign.

-4. “I don't want to mention my opponents name—sssh!
+4. “I don't want to mention my opponent's name—sssh!
 Don't tell anyone he is running.”- Folks need to know the difference between you and your opponent.
 If you can't articulate that difference in six words, keep working until you can.

 3. I will be the first Democrat to win in a 70 percent Republican district, please give me money.”- Before you put everyone through a political campaign, make sure you can win.
 If you can't win the race, do not run.

 2. “We can’t go negative”- Make sure your decisions are based on strategy and the campaign you are in, not by assumptions.
-Have a thought out contrastive message of what you cannot do.
+Have a thought-out contrastive message of what you cannot do.
 Remember, there is a big difference between a personal attack and a contrast based on issues and approach.

 1. “My mother won't return my calls and my wife begged me not to run.”
 Beyond paid staff and consultants, make sure your friends, family, issue groups, business leaders, unions, etc. are on your team and fully backing you.
 You must build a real coalition of the right people in order to win a political campaign.